 Networks and data centers that support scientific research are experiencing exponential traffic growth, and so research backbones (ESNet, I2, NLR) and regional networks are anticipated early adopters for terabit-scale networks.
 On the commercial side, video production, digital healthcare, warehouse-scale-computing and latency-driven financial applications will benefit immediately from this new capability.

-The workshop objectives will be addressed through plenary and breakout sessions over two days.
-The first day will focus on technological challenges, metrics, targets, and capabilities.
-The second day will set research priorities and requirements (simulation, experiment, field trial, etc.).
+The workshop objectives was addressed through plenary and breakout sessions over two days.
+The first day focused on technological challenges, metrics, targets, and capabilities.
+The second day set research priorities and requirements (simulation, experiment, field trial, etc.).
 Research priorities will be ranked and evaluated relative to the metrics, targets, and capabilities.
-A workshop report will be made publicly available through Optics and Photonics News.
+A workshop report was made publicly available through Optics and Photonics News.

-The workshop will be taking place at OSA Headquarters in Washington, DC.
-OSA is located at 2010 Massachusetts Avenue, NW, Washington, DC.
-The meeting will take place in OSA’s P Street Conference Room, located on the 1st floor.
+The workshop took place at OSA Headquarters in Washington, DC.
+OSA is located at 2010 Massachusetts Avenue, NW, Washington, D.C.